NSV Command Line Interface

 This command opens the "NSVenc configuration" window.

-To set up the encoders click the "NSV Encoder Configuration".
+To select and configure the audio and video encoders, click the "NSV Encoder Configuration".

-Select the audio and video codec you want to encode with.
+Select the audio and video codec you want to encode with, and configure their specific encoding settings.

 You can find out more about audio encoding here.